WICG/shared-storage/README.md

 After a document dies, the corresponding worklet will be kept alive for maximum two seconds to allow the pending operations to execute.
 This gives more confidence that the end-of-page operations (e.g. reporting) are able to finish.

+## Permissions Policy

+Shared storage methods can be disallowed by the "shared-storage" [policy-controlled feature](https://w3c.github.io/webappsec-permissions-policy/#policy-controlled-feature).
+Its default allowlist is * (i.e. every origin).

 ## Dependencies

 This API is dependent on the following other proposals: